 Introduction: GST Revocation

-The Indian Government has introduced the GST (Goods and Services Tax) in 2017 in order to bring service charges and indirect taxes under same room.
-Implementation of GST resulted in bringing several indirect taxes and service charges under one bracket.
-It is a destination-based tax and is implicated to all who have turn-over INR 40 lakhs per annum (10 lac in northeast and hilly areas).
-CBIC (Central Board of Indirect tax and Customs) has notified the increase in threshold turnover from INR 20 lakhs to INR 40 lakhs.
+The Indian Government introduced the GST (Goods and Services Tax) in 2017 in order to bring service charges and indirect taxes under the same room.
+The implementation of GST resulted in bringing several indirect taxes and service charges under one bracket.
+It is a destination-based tax and is implicated to all who have turnover INR 40 lakhs per annum (10 lac in northeast and hilly areas).
+CBIC (Central Board of Indirect Tax and Customs) has notified the increase in threshold turnover from INR 20 lakhs to INR 40 lakhs.
 The notification will come into effect from 1st April 2019.

-The cancellation of GST Registration can be understood by the voluntary or involuntary discontinuation of the GST registration due to any reason discontinuation or amalgamate or merger of business or if asked by the authority.
+The cancellation of GST Registration can be understood as the voluntary or involuntary discontinuation of the GST registration due to any reason discontinuation or amalgam or merger of business or if asked by the authority.
 If the GST Registration gets cancelled, the applicant can re-apply for its re-issue, or official cancellation of a decision, this process is known as GST Revocation.
-It is the process that involves taking back the decision of cancelling GST Registration, by this means the registered GST is still valid.
+It is the process that involves taking back the decision of cancelling GST Registration online, which means the registered GST is still valid.

 GST registration can be cancelled by